hphelion/documentation/devplatform/devplatform_community_install.md

 ### Download and Configure the Application Lifecycle Service {#als-download}

-1. In the **Configure Services** panel locate the Application Lifecycle Service item in the Configure Services table and select **Download Service** and wait for the download to complete.
+1. In the **Configure Services** panel locate the Application Lifecycle Service item in the **Configure Services** table and select **Download Service** and wait for the download to complete.

-2. Once the download is complete, click **Configure Service** to configure the Application Lifecycle Service and wait for the configuration step to complete.
+2. After the download is complete, click **Configure Service** to configure the Application Lifecycle service and wait for the configuration step to complete.

 3. Log out from the Horizon dashboard.

-Log back into the Horizon dashboard as a non-admin user and click the **Application Lifecycle Service** panel under the current project to being using Application Lifecycle Services.
+4. Log back into the Horizon dashboard as a non-admin user and click the **Application Lifecycle Service** panel under the current project to being using Application Lifecycle services.

 ## Install the Database Service {#databse-install}

-This section provides details on installing the Database Service from the Development Platform.
+This section provides details on installing the HP Helion Development Platform Database service.

 * [Prerequisites](#database-pre)
 * [Connect to the Download Service](#database-connect)